Storytelling.

 • Dr. Jacky Deng and fellow CAS Future Leaders with ACS released an excellent paper on science mentorship and leadership: click to read.

-• Professor Caroline Hu's Science Communication and Comics course at the Massachusetts College of Art of Design is recruiting scientists for the Spring 2024 collaboration!
+• Professor Caroline Hu's Science Communication and Comics course at the Massachusetts College of Art of Design regularly recruits scientists for collaborations!
 Don't miss this chance to work with a student and bring your research to life: click to learn more.

 Got a question?
 We're accepting questions about The Impact of Framing to be addressed in future content.